KeksuDev/caoTool/README.md

 Now file should be copied in your clipboard.
-Remember that only ".bmp, .gif, .jpg, .png, .tiff" are supported by [nircmd] Pressing any key now opens the file that got selected on your default application selected for that file type!
+Remember that only ".bmp, .gif, .jpg, .png, .tiff" are supported by [nircmd] Pressing any key now opens the file that got selected on your default application selected for that file type!!!
 ```
 ## Acknowledgements